JulieMontoya/Random_Beeb_Stuff/yson/README.md

 UNVISITED 12    \  TRUE if room 12 has not yet been visited
 ```

-### BITSET, BITUNSET : Whether or not a status bit is set
+### ISSET, UNSET : Whether or not a status bit is set

 ```
-BITSET 6        \  TRUE if B6 is set
+ISSET 6         \  TRUE if B6 is set
-BITUNSET C4     \  TRUE if the status bit pointed to by C4 is unset
+UNSET C4        \  TRUE if the status bit pointed to by C4 is unset
 ```

 ## DYADIC (DOUBLE-ENDED) RELATIONS